websanco/liferay-learn/docs/dxp/7.x/en/users-and-permissions/managing_user_data.rst

 Managing User Data (GDPR)
 ========================

-Liferay's User Associated Data (UAD) framework was developed to assist you in meeting two of GDPR's technically challenging requirements:
+Liferay's User Associated Data (UAD) framework was developed to assist you in meeting two of the General Data Protection Regulation's (GDPR) technically challenging requirements:

 - The `right to data portability`: `Exporting User Data <./managing-user-data/exporting-user-data.md>`__
 - The `right to be forgotten`: `Sanitizing User Data <./managing-user-data/sanitizing-user-data.md>`__